allisonmorrell/gptbuilder/docs/README.md

 If you are willing to share your conversation transcript to improve this tool, or if you want to showcase your GPT in the list below, please open an issue or [submit this form](https://forms.gle/he2qFcpdjdrEBpaq6).

 # Better GPT Builder
 **[Better GPT Builder](https://chat.openai.com/g/g-0CAiaGJje-better-gpt-builder)** is an ongoing experiment in exploring the potential of structured interaction and workflows using GPTs.
 I'm trying to push the limits of how much you can reasonably reliably direct the behaviour of a chatbot with just instructions, code and files.
-It also iterates on itself and attempts to improve its own instructions.
+You can see the instructions [here](https://github.com/allisonmorrell/gptbuilder/blob/main/better-gpt-builder/instructions.md).

 ## What - a GPT to build GPTs
 Better GPT Builder implements some of my thoughts on ways to design good GPTs and the best way to work with language models.